MoHoushmand/mo/_sources/quantum_computers/quantum_computers.md

 A qubit is a quantum bit.
 Classically, we reason in terms of bits, zeros and ones.
 And as you know we are now using qubits, quantum bits.
 And they can be also zero or one, but they can also be zero and one at the same time.
 And that is the famous superposition that we are exploiting in a quantum device.
 We can also combine two qubits so we don't have two different states but we have a combination of those states; namely 4 states at the same time.

-If I have 3 qubits, I have 2^3 = 8 states.
+we have 2^3 = 8 states.
 Now what is very nice about quantum is that the quantum mechanics gives us parallelism for free.
 Because I can apply quantum gates on those 2^n different states.
 You will come to understand in the upcoming lectures that nothing really comes for free.
 There is still a lot of challenges that need to be resolved.
 But that is ultimately the big challenge and the big opportunity that quantum offers.
 That is why you have to understand what this instruction set is and the corresponding architecture should be.
 And that immediately brings us to the layer of the micro-architecture.

 Just like any classical processors we have also a quantum micro architecture for my quantum device, which contains the processor, the memory and also the interconnects of how the processor will communicate with the qubits.
 It has local registers in the processor and an ALU, an arithmetic logical unit so that it can compute logical and arithmetical operations, and write back the result to memory so that the user gets an idea of what the algorithm has computed as a result.